Why is oral hygiene so important?

 This is a very good cleaning aid for hard to get areas; to be used along with floss and toothbrush.

-If you have any pain while brushing or have any questions about how to brush properly, please be sure to call the office at Bethany Office Phone Number 405-787-8990.
+If you have any pain while brushing or have any questions about how to brush properly, please be sure to call the office at Davis Dental Clinic Phone Number 405-787-8990.

 - Use unwaxed dental floss.

 - Make sure floss is tight against tooth surface and fingers are close to teeth, approximately one inch of floss between fingers.

 - Rock floss back and forth to get into tight spaces – do not snap down onto tissues.